top of page

 Transformation of Antenna Pattern

-Using the tools in the Transformation menu, you can perform various transformations of the antenna pattern in the horizontal and vertical planes.
+You can use the tools in the Transformation menu of Antenna Pattern Editor to perform various transformations of the antenna pattern in the horizontal and vertical planes.
+This allows you to easily manipulate and modify the antenna pattern to meet your needs.

 Antenna Pattern Editor 11.png